sebpiq/pd-fileutils/README.md

 Demos
 ======

-- [Online SVG renderer](http://sebpiq.github.com/pd-fileutils/onlineSvgRenderer.html) : post your patch to [gist](https://gist.github.com/), and then replace `gist ID` in the url to render it.
-You can then share that link with your Pd friends.
-- [Random drone generator](http://sebpiq.github.com/pd-fileutils/randomDrone.html) : generate random droning patches (you know ... robot sounds), listen to them online, and download the pd file if you like it.
+- [Random drone generator](http://sebpiq.github.com/pd-fileutils/demos/randomDrone.html) : generate random droning patches (you know ... robot sounds), listen to them online, and download the pd file if you like it.

 Usage in the browser